okhaimie-dev/dynamic-bounty/README.md

 ## Review

 Compared to the other web3 wallet providers the onboarding experience felt quite nice.
-And it was easier to setup most of the environmental variables in the Dynamic dashboard, makes it easier to reuse also
+And it was easier to setup most of the environmental variables in the Dynamic dashboard, makes it easier to reuse